A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry phases: The symmetry breaking long exact sequence

 \section{The symmetry breaking long exact sequence}

-In this section, we will outline our main result, summarized in Fig. \ref{fig:summary}, which is that three important maps (two of them new) in the theory of anomaly matching fit together into a ``long exact sequence''.
-Associated to a symmetry group $G$ and a real (orthogonal) representation $\rho$ of $G$ describing the explicit or spontaneous symmetry breaking of $G$, the symmetry breaking long exact sequence (SBLES) is
+In this section, we will outline our main result, summarized in \cref{fig:summary}, which is that three important maps (two of them new) in the theory of anomaly matching fit together into a ``long exact sequence.''
+For us, a symmetry breaking pattern is described by a group $G$ and a real (orthogonal) representation $\rho$ of $G$ under which symmetry-breaking operators transform, for example in adding explicit symmetry-breaking terms to a Hamiltonian.
+Associated to this data, the symmetry breaking long exact sequence (SBLES) is